-The IAWEA Small Communities Committee is sponsoring a series of workshops around Iowa this spring in order to provide guidance to smaller communities on wastewater infrastructure issues.
+The IAWEA Small Communities Committee is sponsoring a series of workshops around Iowa in the spring of 2019 in order to provide guidance to smaller communities on wastewater infrastructure issues.
 You may view more information by clicking on the first file below.
-Online registration is available here: http://www.cvent.com/d/35q7c6/4W

 Aims and Objectives of the Committee: